Design-Build Done Right

-- They are important enough to directly affect project performance.
-Stated differently, if these practices are implemented, there is an increased probability that the design-build program/project will be successful.
-If these practices are not implemented, the performance of the program/project may be compromised and expectations of one or all of the participants may not be met.
+Based on research, case studies and extensive industry input, DBIA has identified design-build best practices and implementing techniques that directly impact project performance.
+Stated differently, if these practices are implemented, there is an increased probability that the design-build project will be successful.
+If these practices are not implemented, the performance of the project may be compromised and expectations of one or all of the team participants may not be met.

 DBIA Position Statements: